CrossGeeks/PushNotificationPlugin/docs/ReceivingNotifications.md

         void OnError(string error);
         //Method triggered when a notification is opened void OnOpened(NotificationResponse response);
+        //Method triggered when a notification is opened by tapping an action void OnAction(NotificationResponse response);
         //Method triggered when a notification is received void OnReceived(IDictionary<string, string> parameters);
 }